 \section{Magnetic field decay and period evolution}

-In our scenario, the initial magnetic field strength of this pulsar is $B_{0}=7 \times 10^{15}$ G. However, the current surface field inferred from the period derivative is around $7 \times 10^{11}$ G. It indicates that PSR J0538+2817 may have experienced a significant magnetic field decay.
+In our scenario, the initial magnetic field strength of the pulsar is $B_{0}=7 \times 10^{15}$ G. However, the current surface field inferred from the period derivative is around $7 \times 10^{11}$ G. It indicates that PSR J0538+2817 may have experienced a significant magnetic field decay.

 Magnetic field decay has been frequently inferred from pulsar observations.
-A most recent example is the famous binary neutron star merger event of GW170817.
-Although the possibility that the leftover after the merger is a black hole has not been completely expelled, many researchers believe that the remnant should be a massive neutron star \citep{Yu..2018}.
-The remnant neutron star is thought to have an initial surface magnetic field of $10^{14}-10^{15}$ G. However, constraints from the data of later kilonova observations suggest that the field has decayed to $10^{11}-10^{12}$ G in a few thousands of seconds after the gravitational wave event \citep{Yu..2018}.
-Some unknown mechanism has acted to significantly reduce the magnetic field.
+A possible recent example is the famous binary neutron star merger event of GW170817.
+Most people believe that the remnant should be a short-lived neutron star that collapsed into a black hole in a few seconds \citep{Shibata..2017,Margalit..2017,Ruiz..2018}.
+However, \cite{Yu..2018} argued that the remnant could be a long-lived massive neutron star \citep{Yu..2018}.
+According to their estimates, the remnant neutron star should have an initial surface magnetic field of $10^{14}-10^{15}$ G. But constraints from the data of later kilonova observations suggest that the field was only in a range of $10^{11}-10^{12}$ G several thousands of seconds after the gravitational wave event.
+Some unknown mechanisms thus might have acted to significantly reduce the magnetic field \citep{Yu..2018}.

 How the magnetic field of neutron stars decays is still under debate.
 For isolated pulsars, maybe the most probable mechanism should involve Ohmic dissipation or Hall drift \citep{Pons..2007}.
-However, this is not an effective process and the dissipation timescale usually lasts for about $10^{4}-10^{6}$ yr \citep{Pons..2007}.
+However, this is not an effective process and the dissipation timescale is usually as long as $\sim 10^{4}$ -- $10^{6}$ yr \citep{Pons..2007}.
 Another possibility is that the pulsar accretes matter which buries the magnetic field to make it decrease \citep{Fu..2013,Yu..2018}.
-The accreted matter can either from a companion star or from the fallback materials.
+The accreted matter can either be from a companion star or from the fallback materials.

 Here, for PSR J0538+2817, we adopt the latter mechanism and consider the fallback accretion.
 An empirical relationship between the magnetic field and the accreted mass ($\Delta M$) can be written as \citep{Shibazaki..1989,Fu..2013},